2 OIL firemen found dead near blazing well in Assam, PM assures help

 Sonowal said four OIL employees present at the site had jumped into water but two survived.
 "We will ensure safety and security of all the people living in nearby villages.
 We will also adequately compensate them for their losses," Sonowal said in Guwahati.

-Chandra Mohan Patowary, the state's minister of industries, has already reached Tinsukia to assess the situation and hold discussions with the stakeholders.
+The two firefighters who lost their lives would be awarded the bravery award posthumously by the Petroleum Ministry.
+The PSU will give Rs 1 crore to Tikheswar Gohain's family and Rs 60 lakh to Durlov Gogoi's kin based on their years of service, a statement said.
+Both the families would receive pension and other financial benefits, besides one eligible member from each family will be given a job in OIL.
+It was decided that each displaced family will be given Rs 30,000 as initial compensation and it will be deposited to the bank account of the district administration and subsequently disbursed, the statement said.

+In other meetings held during the day, which was attended by Union minister Rameshwar Teli, it was decided that the Tinsukia deputy commissioner will make an assessment of the loss of property and the compensation will be paid by OIL and the state government.
+Patowary also visited the relief camps and interacted with the camp inmates.

+There are 12 relief camps with 7,000 affected inmates, the release said.
 The well, located adjacent to the Dibru-Saikhowa National Park, has been spouting gas and condensate droplets for the last 15 days, affecting forested areas and human habitations in a radius of one km.

 "A number of houses, vehicles, small gardens and some forest areas have got burnt.
 We are trying to get an exact estimation of the damage but it has become difficult due to the raging fire and high temperature.
 The district administration is working on this," an OIL official said.
 Apart from fire tenders of the OIL, Army, Air Force, IOC and Assam Gas Company are trying to prevent the fire from expanding further.